codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 Just as any memory, 2D arrays can be managed by the test suite, or the user solution, or both.
 As long as the size of the 2D array is known before calling a solution and does not change through the course of calculations, the test suite can choose to perform all necessary allocations and pass the memory to the solution function ready to use.
 This is a very good approach when working with chessboards, sudokus, matrices and mazes of predetermined sizes, etc. However, in the case that the size of the answer cannot be easily determined beforehand, the mixed approach or the memory management by a callee with a clean-up function provided by the user can be better.

 :::note Note on examples
-For simplicity, this section uses terms "2D array", "array of arrays" and "matrix" interchangeably and assume row-major order, i.e. data can be accessed with `array[row][col]`.
+For simplicity, this section uses the terms "2D array", "array of arrays", and "matrix" interchangeably and assumes row-major order, i.e. data can be accessed with `array[row][col]`.
 :::

 ### Naive approach: N+1 allocations

-This is the most common approach of using dynamically allocated multi-dimensional arrays.
-An array of pointers to rows is allocated first, and each row is allocated individually afterwrds.
+This is the most common approach of using dynamically allocated multidimensional arrays.
+An array of pointers to rows is allocated first, and each row is allocated individually afterwards.

 <details>
     <summary>Example</summary>